DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 "...This is a similar place?"

 "I'm not sure yet.
-It does look like the graveyard." _TL TODO:_ re-check `墓所とは見た目も違うしな`, shina is likely to be shorten negative of suru, right?
+It looks different from the graveyard."

 While concealed by vines, he could see something looking like an entrance at the front, covered by moss.

-"Reiren, did you check this place?"
+"Reiren, were you able to enter there?"

-"I did, albeit ain't much of interesting there.
+"I was, albeit ain't much of interesting there.
 There is just one big stone statue, that's all."

-_TL TODO:_ This one is a bit confusing, why does he mean exactly here... `石像？中に入ろうと思えばできるが`
+Hearing her mentioning statue made he think that if they'd wanted, they could go in.

 "Jeanne-sama, let us return."

-Farin said so.
+Farin was the one to voice it.

 "We are not archeology team.
 Indeed we traced Behemoth's tracks near here, but there is no sign of cryptids remaining.